gbif/dwc-dp/darwin-core-data-package-guide.md

 ### 1.2 Status of the content of this document

-All sections of this document are normative (defines what is required to comply with the standard), except for sections that are explicitly marked as non-normative (support understand but is not binding).
+All sections of this document are normative (define what is required to comply with the standard), except for sections that are explicitly marked as non-normative (support understand but are not binding).

 ### 1.3 RFC 2119 key words